 At 11,500, I got a little angry since it was frustrating looking at a landscape I knew I would have soldiered up at a “normal” elevation.
 It was steep, but I was in shape and should’ve been able to take more than a few steps before having to rest.
 I wasn’t ready for this feeling of inadequacy.
 I wasn’t used to my body not responding when I mentally thought it should.
 The feeling was difficult to describe since I didn’t have many of the markers usually associated with elevation sickness.
 I felt like I was slogging through the end of the hardest hike I’d ever done and my legs were stuck in honey.
 The situation was humbling and good for me since it reminded me not to take my health for granted.

 At least I was rewarded with great views.
 Chicago Lakes are absolutely stunning, and our day was blessed with a deep blue sky with great puffy, white clouds.

-Leading up from Upper Chicago Lake is a trail one can take to Summit Lake.
-I didn’t feel like climbing much more, and was worried my head may get cloudy if I did.
+Leading up from Upper Chicago Lake is a trail to Summit Lake.
+I didn’t feel like climbing much more and was worried my head might get cloudy if I did.
 My sister went up though, and I took the time wandering around to the backside of the lake and climbing a few little hills where I officially hit 12,000 ft. on my watch.

 Anyway, that last half mile was not fun, but I hammered it out and then we went and had pie.
 All is good.